olgahan/olgahan.github.io/_pages/about.md

 introduces the novel concept of <strong>Projected Patriotism</strong> — the idea that people attribute patriotic obligations to citizens of other countries and judge them accordingly.
 Unlike existing understandings of patriotism, which center on individuals’ attachment to their own nation, Projected Patriotism shifts the focus outward, capturing how expectations of patriotism are imposed across national boundaries.
-Using survey experiments in Turkey and the United States, my work challenges the conventional wisdom that conflict refugees are viewed more positively than economic migrants, revisiting longstanding assumptions in the migration literature.
+Using survey experiments in the United States and Turkey, my work challenges the conventional wisdom that conflict refugees are viewed more positively than economic migrants, revisiting longstanding assumptions in the migration literature.
 </p>